99% Of Presenters Don’t Use This – But You Can’t Get Action Without It

 Nearly EVERY single presentation I’ve ever seen lacks this essential element to win people over.
 If an audience can’t see how something benefits them, it’s highly unlikely they’ll buy into it.

 Finding the essence of what motivates them is the axis of your entire talk or communication strategy.
-Here’s how to find that key message for ANY audience and situation.
+Here’s a list of key messages for ANY audience and situation.

 In 1943, Abraham Maslow, a social psychologist, promoted the Hierarchy of Needs, a theory of motivation that is as relevant today as it was nearly 80 years ago.

-It’s classically shown as here and you can pull needs from any one of those stages.
+You can pull needs from any one of those stages shown here.

 To save you the time and energy, I’ve already done it with a list of my top 10, below.
 In fact, I have 15 more that I show in training but these are the most common: